danielpereiradotcom/danielpereiradotcom.github.io/cv.md

                     <h4>2015</h4>
 				</header>
 				<p>As a consultant for the Change Management Team, I worked to gather relevant requirements and facilitate the migration of the core banking system to Temenos T24 full-stack application.<br/>
-                Fires coming from everywhere but I was responding to both PM Commitee and Delivery Manager.<br/>
+                Fires coming from everywhere but I was responding to both PM Committee and Delivery Manager.<br/>
 				Happy to help the Risk team on liquidity analysis and the Consumer Finance and Mortgage teams to build their own BI reports.<br/>
                 </p>
 			</div>